20

 Anne Marsh has highlighted the ‘scholarly neglect of our visual culture’ and scarcity of research and books on Australian artists, she estimates there are ‘thousands of monographs and essays that need to be written about Australian art’.
 Anthony Gardner raised similar concerns when writing of the ‘resounding lack of global traction’ for Australian art and artists.
 He attributes this in part to the Australian art sector’s ‘less than stellar record of self-historicisation, of documenting and disseminating their own histories’.
 Through Art Holds a High Place in my Life: DAMP Monograph 1995-, Rosemary Forde offers a model for redressing this imbalance.
 Her scholarship and her experimentation with the monograph form extends 3-ply’s interest in artist-led and curator-led monographs on under-recognized Australian artists, including More Than What There Is by Elizabeth Newman, and 19 Desires and One Belief by Angela Brennan.

-Art Holds a High Place in my Life: DAMP Monograph 1995- will be anticipated and launched through a series of events.
+Art Holds a High Place in my Life: DAMP Monograph 1995- launched Wednesday 4 December 2024, 5:30 - 7:30pm, Buxton Contemporary, Naarm-Melbourne.

-The first pre-launch event offered a preview of book spreads, and an opportunity to converse with author and editor Rosemary Forde, at the Same Page Art Book Fair at Gertrude Contemporary, Saturday 19 October, 1:00-4:00pm.
+The first event offered a preview of book spreads, and an opportunity to converse with author and editor Rosemary Forde, at the Same Page Art Book Fair at Gertrude Contemporary, Saturday 19 October, 1:00-4:00pm.

 The second pre-launch event was a screening of the DAMP Video Anthology at Composite Moving Image Agency, Brunswick Mechanics Institute, Saturday 26 October, 4 - 6pm.